 but OnX is not INotifyable?

 For communication between a View and its ViewModel, you should use event notifications instead of the MessageBus.
-Check out this blog post on the topic: http://blog.tonysneed.com/2011/01/28/tackling-the-problem-of-modal-dialogs-in-mvvm.
+Check out this blog post on the topic: https://blog.tonysneed.com/2011/01/28/tackling-the-problem-of-modal-dialogs-in-mvvm.

 On the other hand, it is possible to send messages between other kinds of classes, for example, between two views, or to and from the Application.
 For that you have a couple choices.
 You could implement INotifyable if you want to register to receive messages but don’t want or cannot unregister.
 This will allow subscribers to be garbage collected and not result in a memory leak.
 If, however, you don’t mind manually unregistering subscribers, there’s no need to implement INotifyable.
 Simply, register to receive messages, then unregister when you are no longer receiving messages, probably by implementing IDisposable.